olivier-m/rafter/docs/source/index.rst

 That said, Rafter provides some facilities to handle the very common use cases that come with writing a Restfull API:

 - Declare your resources,
-- Handle, filter and validate the input data,
-- Handle the output data,
+- Provide filtering and transformation routines,
 - Handle errors with clear, extendible, structured data.

 And that's it!
 The rest is up to you; bring your ideas, your favourite ORM, write your own filters.
 Have fun!